-Application to be considered to join the school for voluntary/work experience

-Name: Date of birth: Address:
+Application to be considered to join the school for voluntary/work experience Name: Date of birth: Address: Telephone number: Is your application connected to a college/university course/ qualification?
+Yes/ No If yes, please complete the following: Name of college/university: Address: Course Details: Name of course: Qualification you are working towards: Length of course: Tutor name: Address: Tutor Contact number:

-Telephone numbers

-Is your application conne ected to a college/university co urse/ qualification?

-Yes No

-If yes, please complete the ne following:

-Name of college/univers ity

-Address

-Course Details:

-Link Tutor :

-Name : Telephone:

-Qualification you are wo rking towards 5:

-Length of course:

-Is your application linked to work experience ( ie you are attending secondary school)
+Is your application linked to work experience (i.e. you are attending secondary school)?

-Yes No
+Yes/ No

-Please complete the following to give accurate details of when and how long you are available for.
+Name of Designated Safeguarding Lead:

+Address:

+Please comple er for the Designa te the following to

+available for.
 I wish to work in school as a volunteer on the following days:

-Monday Thursday Tuesday Friday Wednesday
+Monday Tuesday Wednesc lay Thursday Friday

-I would be available to w ork:
+I would be ava ilable to work:

 From: To:

 My work would be supervised by:

-(if linked to a college qualification)

-My work would be supervised:
+My work would d be supervised:

-Weekly Half termly
+Weekly Half termly Termly Other ple ease specify

-Termly OtherPlease specify

 If accepted I understand that I will need to attend an induction meeting led by a senior teacher and will need to be aware of, and follow, all school policies.

+Signed:

-Signed: Date:
+Date:

-equired to provide proof of ID and , if aged 18 years or above ,